-of Schools # Schools to

-Review
+Number of Schools in the SFA Minimum Number of Schools to Review for NSLP Number of Schools in the SFA Minimum Number of Schools to Review for NSLP

-41 to 60 6
+1 to 5 1 41 to 60 6

-61 to 80 8
+6 to 10 2 61 to 80 8

-81 to 100 10
+11 to 20 3 81 to 100 10

-101 or more 12
+21 to 40 4 101 or More 12

-12 plus 5% of the # of schools over 100.

-Fractions must be r ounded to nearest
+12 plus 5 percent of the number of schools over 100.
+Fractions must be rounded to the nearest

-41 to 60 61 to 80 81 to 100 101 or more
+whole number.

-The information used for school selection should be for the most recent month for which a Claim for Reimbursement has been filed or for October.
-The following information is needed:
+The information used for school selection should be for the most recent month for which a Claim for Reimbursement has been submitted, provided that the period covers at least ten (10) operating days.
+The following information is needed for the selection process.

-- the number of serving days for each school for the month selected. - the highest number of free eligible for the month selected for each school - the number of free lunches claimed for the month selected.
+- The name and type (elementary, combination, or secondary) of each school operated during the month selected. - The number of serving days for each school for the month selected. - The highest number of free eligible for the month selected for each school. - The number of free lunches claimed for the month selected.